Deploy to Dev Team Server

-The Pusher deploys Elastic Path applications to the Development Team server.
-The Pusher contains a set of Bash scripts that you can configure to handle single server deployments and more complex deployment topologies.
+The Pusher Accelerator Kit is used to deploy EP applications to the Dev Team server.
+The Pusher contains a set of Bash scripts that can be configured to handle single server deployments as well as more complex deployment topologies.
 A copy of the Pusher source is included in the devops/pusher-package module.

 The basic deployment components are:

 - A deployment package that is built by the extensions/packager module.
-You can deploy the same package to multiple environments without changes using a "Build once, deploy anywhere" approach.
+The same package can be deployed to multiple environments without changes using a "Build once, deploy anywhere" approach.

 - A pusher package that is built by the devops/pusher-package module.